Are you sweet enough?

 Here at Cocoa & Heart we’ve long realised that you’re only as good as the chocolate you use.
 If we tried to make our high-quality chocolate treats by melting down a high street chocolate bar, we wouldn’t get very far, bar none.
 Too many of those long list of ingredients in small print on the back of the wrapper would render the chocolate pretty useless for anything other than a quick fix.

-The plain (dark chocolate, 60% cocoa solids) we use typically contains just the following:
+The plain (dark chocolate, 60% cocoa solids) we use in our Cocoa & Heart Chocolate Courses, typically contains just the following:

-Cocoa mass, sugar, cocoa butter, emulsifier, soy ecithin, flavours, vanilla
+Cocoa mass, sugar, cocoa butter, emulsifier, soy lecithin, flavours, vanilla

 Less is more and good quality dark chocolate doesn’t have to leave a bitter taste in the mouth or a hole in either your sweet tooth or your wallet.